 We all love to take selfies, but have you ever thought about how the clothes you choose to wear in a selfie can express your personality?

 Now, watch the video below to learn how to make a collage self-portrait using materials you can find around the house.
 You can design and make a fantastic costume for yourself to express your personality.
+You'll find all the materials and instructions listed below.

 Let's get started!